arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 Smart farming is more accessible today than ever using the Arduino series of professional solutions.
 Taking advantage of the control capabilities and analysis of sensor variables, Arduino Edge Control is perfect for managing our crops.

+The project shown is intended to replicate a scale smart farming application, it can be implemented on real agriculture fields using the same hardware and firmware.

 ## Goals

 The goal of this application note is to showcase a smart farming irrigation system using a combination of an Arduino Edge Control, an MKR WiFi 1010, and the Arduino IoT Cloud.
 The project's objectives are the following: